 - “a memorable debut”: “This book has a lot of sex in it.”

 - “a bold debut”: “This book relies on a gimmick that, considered independently, is kind of obnoxious.”

 - “a slender, tightly wound debut”: “Sorry, I was thinking about my new watch.”

 breathtaking/auspicious/knockout/splendid/winning debut”: “I want my name to appear on this book’s dust jacket.”

-We would love to hear your own contributions in the comments.subscribe to Ploughshares?
+We would love to hear your own contributions in the comments.Might we be so bold as to suggest that you subscribe to Ploughshares?